Natixar/natixar-site/content/en/authors/admin/_index.md

   industrial innovation, and blockchain-based traceability.
 She is the co-founder and president of Natixar, a startup focused on enhancing transparency and ESG compliance in mineral supply chains through digital technologies.

-body: |
-  Svetlana Cranga is a French-Moldovan entrepreneur and sustainability expert specializing in critical minerals, industrial innovation, and blockchain-based traceability.
-She is the co-founder and president of Natixar, a startup focused on enhancing transparency and ESG compliance in mineral supply chains through digital technologies.

-  Previously, Cranga served as Director of Sustainable Development at Groupe ADF, where she led decarbonization initiatives for industrial clients.
-Her earlier roles include Export Area Manager at Fives Pillard, overseeing markets in EMEA and North America.

-  Cranga holds dual Master’s degrees: one in International Business (Asia-Pacific focus) from the University of La Rochelle, and another in Innovation Management and Intellectual Property from the University of Lyon II.
-  She is also a French Foreign Trade Advisor (CCEF) and actively participates in industry associations such as Evolen and Club CO₂.

-  Her professional focus lies at the intersection of sustainability, innovation, and international collaboration, particularly in the mining and energy sectors.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.
 profiles: